patrl/old-site/workshop/program/index.md

 **15:40 - 16:20** -- Patrick Elliott (University College London)<br>
 *Title TBA*

-**16:20 - 17:00** -- Jamie Douglas (University of Cambridge) and Michelle Sheehan (Anglia Ruskin University)<br>
+**16:20 - 17:00** -- Jamie Douglas (University of Cambridge) and Michelle Sheehan (Anglia Ruskin University)<a name="douglassheehanabs"></a><br>
 "Extraction restrictions and asymmetries: towards a unified account"

-> <small>**Abstract:** In this talk we consider extraction restrictions in accusative and ergative languages, often referred to as *'that*-trace effects' and 'syntactic ergativity' respectively.
+> <small>**Abstract:** In this talk we consider extraction restrictions in accusative and ergative languages, often referred to as 'that-trace effects' and 'syntactic ergativity' respectively.
 An interesting (but little-discussed) fact about such restrictions is that they hold either (a) across the board (i.e. in all kinds of A-bar extraction) or (b) only in restricted contexts (e.g. relatives but not questions).
 Whereas *that*-trace effects hold either (a) only in non-local extraction (English, Nupe, Wolof) or both local/non-local extraction (French, Yoruba), syntactic ergativity holds either in relativisation only (Chukchi) or in all A-bar extractions (Kaqchikel).
 Using anti-locality as the overriding explanation, we provide an account of this parameterisation based on the composition of the split CP across languages and the particular positions targeted by different kinds of A-bar movement.</small>

 **17:00 - 17:10** -- *Coffee/Tea*